amrabunemr98/AKS-Microservice-Pipeline/docs/DEPLOYMENT.md

 Grafana and Prometheus services default to internal load balancers.
 Port-forward from the jumpbox for browser access (`kubectl port-forward svc/grafana 3000:80 -n monitoring`).
 On private clusters ensure the namespace holds the `acr-pull-secret` and outbound connectivity (NAT gateway or ACR private endpoint) exists so Pods can pull images.

+To expose everything through a single public endpoint, install an ingress controller (e.g., NGINX) and apply the manifests under `deploy/ingress/`.
+With the sample configuration, traffic to `https://aks-lb.eastus2.cloudapp.azure.com/` reaches the microservice, `/grafana` reaches Grafana, and `/prometheus` reaches Prometheus.
+Point DNS for `aks-lb.eastus2.cloudapp.azure.com` (or your custom hostname) at the ingress controller’s IP and secure it as needed.

 ### 8. GitHub Actions CI/CD

 Create the following repository secrets (matching `.github/workflows/deploy.yml`):